subhamsarangi500/Basic-python-codes/README.md

 # Basic-python-codes
-Here you can practice basic python programs if you are a beginner or amateur
+Here you can find basic python programs to gain crisp hand on python programming.
+You will find programs starting from 0 level to advanced level.